thibaut-neoledge/azure-docs.fr-fr/articles/data-factory/data-factory-use-custom-activities.md

 5. Ajoutez les instructions **using** ci-après dans le fichier source du projet.

     ```csharp

+// Comment these lines if using VS 2017
 using System.IO;
 using System.Globalization;
 using System.Diagnostics;
 using System.Linq;
+// --------------------

+// Comment these lines if using <= VS 2015
+using System;
+using System.Collections.Generic;
+using System.Linq;
+using System.Text;
+using System.Threading.Tasks;
+// ---------------------

 using Microsoft.Azure.Management.DataFactories.Models;
 using Microsoft.Azure.Management.DataFactories.Runtime;

 using Microsoft.WindowsAzure.Storage;
 using Microsoft.WindowsAzure.Storage.Blob;
     ```
 6. Remplacez le nom de **l’espace de noms** par **MyDotNetActivityNS**.